edgi-govdata-archiving/wayback/docs/source/usage.rst

 the variable ``record``.
 Starting from where we left off, we'll access the *content* of the memento and do a very simple analysis.

-The Wayback Machine provides multiple modes to view the data it has captured.
-There is a copy edited for human viewers on the web, available via the ``''`` mode, and there is the original copy of what was captured when the page was originally scraped, availabe via the ``'id_'`` mode.
-For analysis purposes, we generally want ``'id_'``.
+The Wayback Machine provides multiple *playback modes* to view the data it has captured.
+The :attr:`wayback.Mode.view` mode is a copy edited for human viewers on the web, and the :attr:`wayback.Mode.original` mode is the original copy of what was captured when the page was scraped.
+For analysis purposes, we generally want ``original``.
+(Check the documentation of :class:`wayback.Mode` for a few other, less commonly used modes.)

-Let's download the raw content using ``WaybackClient``.
+Let's download the original content using ``WaybackClient``.
 (You could download the content directly with an HTTP library like ``requests``, but ``WaybackClient`` adds extra tools for dealing with Wayback Machine servers.)

 .. ipython:: python

+   from wayback import Mode

+   # `Mode.original` is the default and doesn't need to be explicitly set;
+   # we've set it here to show how you might choose other modes.
-   response = client.get_memento(record, mode='id_')
+   response = client.get_memento(record, mode=Mode.original)
    content = response.content.decode()

 We can use the built-in method ``count`` on strings to count the number of